The requirements for entry into the Doctor of Physical Therapy (DPT) program include the following:

 - Professional liability insurance (renewable annually)

-- Immunity to rubeola (measles) by one of the following: a rubeola (measles) immunization received in 1990 or later, or – written verification from a physician of having had the disease, or – birth date prior to 1957
+- Immunity to rubella (measles) by one of the following: rubella (measles) immunization received in 1990 or later, or - written verification from a physician of having had the disease, or - birth date prior to 1957

-- Immunity to rubella (German measles) by one of the following: - written verification of having had the immunization, or – written verification rubella titer greater than 1:10
+- 3. Immunity to rubella (German measles) by one of the following: - written verification of having had the immunization, or - written verification of rubella titer greater than 1:10

 - Written verification of immunity to Hepatitis B virus